hpc-maths/2025-hands-on-samurai/practical_session/04-euler-2.md

 The double Mach reflection problem requires careful implementation of boundary conditions on each side of the domain.
 Let's analyze what needs to be done for each boundary:

 **Bottom boundary (y = 0):**
-- For $x < x_0 = 2/3$: The reflecting wall is in contact with the post-shock state.
+- For $x < x_0 = 2/3$: The reflective wall is in contact with the post-shock state.
 Apply the post-shock state (left_state) on the ghost cells.
-- For $x \geq x_0 = 2/3$: This is a reflecting wall.
+- For $x \geq x_0 = 2/3$: This is a reflective wall.
 The density and energy should remain the same as in the interior cell, while the normal velocity component (v) should be reversed.
 You can achieve this by setting:
   ```cpp
   xt::xtensor_fixed<double, xt::xshape<dim + 2>>{
       u[cell][EulerConsVar::rho],